 Causes of hypertriglyceridemia

-Genetic causes: Abnormalities of the enzyme pathway for chylomicron metabolism are the best characterized genetic causes of hypertriglyceridemia.
+Genetic causes: Abnormalities of the enzyme pathway for chylomicron metabolism are the best-character genetic causes of hypertriglyceridemia.

-Lipoprotein lipase deficiency and apo C-II deficiency are caused by autosomal recessive homozygous genes present at conception.
+Lipoprotein lipase and apo C-II deficiency are caused by autosomal recessive homozygous genes present at conception.

 The enzyme is found in the endothelial cells of capillaries and can be released into the plasma by heparin.

-Lipoprotein lipase is essential for the metabolism of chylomicrons and VLDL, transforming them into their respective remnants.
+Lipoprotein lipase is essential for metabolizing chylomicrons and VLDL, transforming them into their respective remnants.
 Apo C-II, an apolipoprotein present in both chylomicrons and VLDL, acts as a cofactor in the action of lipoprotein lipase.

 The previous route is affected by other genetic disorders, particularly type 1 or type 2 diabetes, because lipoprotein lipase requires insulin for complete activity.

-That is, a second cause of hyperlipidemia, “second stroke”, must be present for the development of disbetalipoproteinemia.
+The second cause of hyperlipidemia, “second stroke,” must be present to develop dysbetalipoproteinemia.

-Two more recently described syndromes include mutations in ApoAV that lead to a truncated ApoAV devoid of a lipid binding domain and a glycosylphosphatidylinositol-linked HDL 1 binding protein that causes a reduced hydrolysis of chylomicrons.
+Two more recently described syndromes include mutations in ApoAV that lead to a truncated ApoAV devoid of a lipid-binding domain and a glycosylphosphatidylinositol-linked HDL 1 binding protein that causes reduced hydrolysis of chylomicrons.

-The genetic predisposition for disbetalipoproteinemia is present in approximately 1% of the population, but only 1-2% of people with apolipoprotein (apo) E-2 actually develop this condition.
+The genetic predisposition for dysbetalipoproteinemia is present in approximately 1% of the population, but only 1-2% of people with apolipoprotein (apo) E-2 develop this condition.

-More than 90% of patients with disbetalipoproteinemia are homozygous for apo E-2.
-Extremely rare forms are associated with other genetic mutations in the apo E gene or the complete absence of apo E.
+More than 90% of patients with dysbetalipoproteinemia are homozygous for apo E-2.
+Sporadic forms are associated with other genetic mutations in the apo E gene or the complete absence of apo E.

-Patients with diabetes mellitus type 1 are deficient in insulin and lipoprotein lipase is largely ineffective.
+Patients with diabetes mellitus type 1 are deficient in insulin, and lipoprotein lipase is mainly ineffective.

-The control of diabetes mellitus in these patients will restore the function of lipoprotein lipase, reducing triglyceride levels and restoring control of diabetes mellitus.
+The control of diabetes mellitus in these patients will restore the function of lipoprotein lipase, reduce triglyceride levels, and restore management of diabetes mellitus.

 Causes for medications: Medications that can cause hypertriglyceridemia include the following: